Nursing is an in-demand profession within the health care sector. Explore skills you can add to your resume to land your next job as a nurse.

 Tailor your resume: Whenever you apply for any job, it is important to tailor your resume to the job description.
 You want to speak the language of the recruiters, using similar jargon and tone to convey that you are a great fit for the team in every way.
 When they read your resume, they should know that you have the right experience for the specific job role you applied for.

-Use specific keywords: These days, approximately 75 percent of employers use applicant tracking systems (ATS) to filter resumes during the hiring process [3].
-To avoid getting eliminated by a machine before you even get in front of the recruiter’s eyes, you’ll want to include as many keywords from the original job posting in your resume, without being overly excessive.
+Use specific keywords: Many employers use applicant tracking systems (ATS) to filter resumes during the hiring process, including 98.4 percent of Fortune 500 companies, according to Jobscan [3].
+To avoid getting eliminated by a machine before you even get in front of the recruiter’s eyes, you’ll want to include as many keywords from the original job posting in your resume, without being excessive.
 Your resume should still let your achievements shine and not be filled with sentences stuffed with keywords.

 Give your team access to a catalog of 8,000+ engaging courses and hands-on Guided Projects to help them develop impactful skills.
 Learn more about Coursera for Business.